TheAssassin/mediaplayer-setup/Amlogic-based/Tanix TX92/README.md

 ## LED display

 The box has a LED display that can show messages such as "boot" (apparently written there by the bootloader) and time, LAN status, etc. (written there by the system).
 There is a kernel driver and userland tool for FD628 and similar compatible LED controller drivers available at https://github.com/LibreELEC/linux_openvfd.
 LibreELEC has integrated it, there is a configuration file specifically for the TX92 at https://github.com/LibreELEC/linux_openvfd/blob/master/conf/meson-gxm-tx92.conf.

+## Opening the device

+Under three out of the four rubber feet there are scres which need to be removed before the housing can be opened.